 Of the four sites typically considered major social media sites, Twitter, Instagram, and LinkedIn are vying for second place behind Facebook.

-Taking a page from the Facebook playbook, LinkedIn added status updates to the options available for LinkedIn members.
+Taking a page from the Facebook playbook, LinkedIn added status updates, also known as posts, to the options available for LinkedIn members.

 Member updates on LinkedIn allow members to communicate with each other and the world -- LinkedIn's version of Facebook's news feed.

-To create a LinkedIn update, LinkedIn offers several options suggests for members on the member's home page (the house icon visible above).
+To create a LinkedIn update, LinkedIn offers several options for members on the member's home page (the house icon visible above).
 From that page, a member may "Start a post," or, by clicking on the appropriate icon, share a photo, a video, or a file from their computer.

 LinkedIn also offers the option to "Write an article on LinkedIn."
 So, five options are available to members from the top of their home page, as shown above.

 A LinkedIn public profile -- the profile visible to anyone -- can tell a viewer your experience, list your skills, and announce your professional effectiveness through Recommendations.

 Updates provide additional essential elements in your online visibility.
 Updates will: